 - At this point and further pre-requisites will automatically download, such as program updates, you will need to set the path to a local directory (you will also be able to point to this directory should you need to re-do this at a later stage

-- The installer will go and download all of the files required for the install, this can take sometime depending upon your internet speed (coffee?)
+- The installer will go and download all of the files required for the install, this can take some time depending upon your internet speed (coffee?)

 - Select the supported install languages

-- The next page is important and should be entered with care as this will set the site code and Site Name, this will help in identify the site later during the configuration stages
+- The next page is important and should be entered with care as this will set the site code and Site Name, this will help in identifying the site later during the configuration stages

-- On the next page you can join the site to and existing hierarchy, as this is a new install the option to install as a stand-alone is the one that is required.
+- On the next page, you can join the site to and existing hierarchy, as this is a new install the option to install as a stand-alone is the one that is required.